MACS: Model-based Analysis for ChIP-Seq

 Introduction

-With the improvement of sequencing techniques, chromatin immunoprecipitation followed by high throughput sequencing (ChIP-Seq) is getting popular to study genome-wide protein-DNA interactions.
-To address the lack of powerful ChIP-Seq analysis method, we presented the Model-based Analysis of ChIP-Seq (MACS), for identifying transcript factor binding sites.
-MACS captures the influence of genome complexity to evaluate the significance of enriched ChIP regions and MACS improves the spatial resolution of binding sites through combining the information of both sequencing tag position and orientation.
-MACS can be easily used for ChIP-Seq data alone, or with a control sample with the increase of specificity.
-Moreover, as a general peak-caller, MACS can also be applied to any “DNA enrichment assays” if the question to be asked is simply: where we can find significant reads coverage than the random background.
+With the advancement of sequencing technologies, Chromatin Immunoprecipitation followed by high-throughput sequencing (ChIP-Seq) has become a popular method for studying genome-wide protein-DNA interactions.
+With the purpose of addressing the need for a robust ChIP-Seq analysis tool, we introduce Model-based Analysis of ChIP-Seq (MACS), a powerful tool for identifying transcription factor binding sites.
+MACS accounts for the complexity of the genome to assess the significance of enriched ChIP regions and enhances the spatial resolution of binding sites by integrating both sequencing tag position and orientation.
+MACS can be readily applied to ChIP-Seq data alone, or in conjunction with a control sample, thus enhancing specificity.
+Furthermore, as a versatile peak-caller, MACS can be employed in any “DNA enrichment assay” to answer the fundamental question: Where are the regions with significant read coverage compared to random background?

 Features added